 Nibley is a great festival for kids of all ages.
 There is loads to do and most of it is free.
 Infants under 4 years are admitted free and anyone under the age of 18 must be accompanied by an adult over 21.

 Here's a flavour of what we enjoyed in 2018:

 Performing on their beautiful gypsy wagon stage the Flying Seagulls are a one stop shop for madness, energy and fun.
 Expect circus shows and workshops, magic, kids comedy, fun games and general silliness.

 The Flying Seagull Project is a charity working with disadvantaged children and refugees around the world and we're proud to support them as our charity partner for 2018

-The big Junkfish craft tent returns with a host of Pirate-y crafts and fun, a chance for the kids to get creative with painting, sticking, costume making and junk modelling.
+The big Junkfish craft tent returned with a host of Pirate-y crafts and fun, a chance for the kids to get creative with painting, sticking, costume making and junk modelling.
 Plus more family fun with dressing up, playdough cafe, chill out area and the ever popular Junk Ball Run.

-We’re delighted to welcome Bristol based Ape Project on Friday with their range of wacky bikes, scooters and trikes in all shapes and sizes and their wonderful pedal powered bike carousel made from recycled children’s bikes.
+We were delighted to welcome Bristol based Ape Project on Friday with their range of wacky bikes, scooters and trikes in all shapes and sizes and their wonderful pedal powered bike carousel made from recycled children’s bikes.

 Act your Age (not your shoe size)

-Children’s author and poet Ian Billings and illustrator Chris White bring their Edinburgh show to Nibley.
+Children’s author and poet Ian Billings and illustrator Chris White brought their Edinburgh show to Nibley.
 A crazy kid's poetry and cartoon show stuffed with bags of gags, tons of puns, reams of rhymes, oodles of doodles, gallons of giggles and sacks of silliness.